Kinsale Yacht Club

 The Kinsale Yacht Club was founded in 1953.
 It is located in Kinsale in County Cork, Ireland.
-It lies approximately 120 nautical miles from Wales, 240 from North West France and 500 from the Galician Coast of North Spain.
 It is 30 km by road from Cork, Ireland's second city.

 Development

 The club was initially located in Scilly in a pair of cottages.
 The club races started off the pier and rarely left the harbour.

 In the 1960s, a new premises at the end of the pier road was purchased and developed over time into the building seen today.

 By the time the club had moved to its current location, the fleet included Albacores, Mirrors, Flying Fifteens, Dragons, Fireballs and Enterprises.
 The club began to develop junior sailing instruction.

 In the 1990s, the junior fleet extended to Optimists, Lasers and 420s.
 The senior fleet still includes; Dragons and Squibs.
 There are also three Cruiser Classes and a white sail fleet.

 Notable sailors from the club include John Twomey, 11-time Paralympian including 3 medals won in athletic disciplines.
 Paul McCarthy is another Paralympian from the club.
 Ron Holland, international yacht designer was also a member at the club.